 What the Stryd footpod measures

-Running Cadence – running cadence is simply a measure of stride rate, or steps per minute.
+Simply put, running cadence is a measure of stride rate, or steps per minute.

-Leg Spring Stiffness – this is a measure of the tension or stiffness within muscles and tendons.
+Leg spring stiffness (LSS) his is a measure of the tension or stiffness within muscles and tendons.
 It gives an indication of how efficient the muscles and tendons are at utilising the energy from ground impact forces.
 A higher leg spring stiffness has been found to correlate with improved running economy.

 A number of these performance measures, and metrics are available on other footpods and running dynamics pods (cadence, ground contact time, pace, distance, vertical oscillation etc).
 However, there are a few areas where Stryd stands out as providing either more accurate data, or data, that I’ve found more useful (leg spring stiffness, running pace and distance accuracy, training and race power).